GridGain-Demos/langflow_example/README.md

 1. **Install Pre-Requisites:**

+   - **Operating System:** macOS or Linux; Windows users MUST develop under WSL.

+   - **git:** The project uses the ubiquitous git tool for change control.- make: The project uses make to coordidinate packaging.

-   - **uv**: This project uses uv (>=0.4), a Python package and project manager from Astral.
+   - **uv:** This project uses uv (>=0.4), a Python package and project manager from Astral.
 Install instructions at https://docs.astral.sh/uv/getting-started/installation/.

-   - **npm**: The frontend files are built with **Node.js (v22.12 LTS) and npm (v10.9)**.
+   - **npm:** The frontend files are built with Node.js (v22.12 LTS) and npm (v10.9).
 Install instructions at https://nodejs.org/en/download/package-manager.

-   Windows (WSL) users: ensure npm is installed within WSL environment; which npm should resolve to a Linux location, not a Windows location.
+      - Windows (WSL) users: ensure npm is installed within WSL environment; which npm should resolve to a Linux location, not a Windows location.

 2. **Initialize and Run Langflow**: